Julian of Toledo

-He presided over several councils and synods and revised the Mozarabic liturgy.
+He presided over several councils and synods and revised the Visigothic rite.
 A voluminous writer, his works include Prognostics, a volume on death (and by far his most influential work); a history of King Wamba's war with dux Paul in Septimania (a Sallustian work, and one of the few examples of historical writing from the late Visigothic kingdom); and a book on the future life (687).
 A lost work, apparently dedicated to King Erwig, dealt with the issue of Jews owning Christian slaves.
 He encouraged the Visigothic kings in Hispania to deal harshly with the Jews.
 For example, in presiding over the Twelfth Council of Toledo, he induced King Erwig to pass severe anti-Jewish laws.
 At Erwig's request, in 686, he wrote De Comprobatione Aetatis Sextae Contra Judaeos, a work dealing with messianic prophesies of the Bible in a way intended to convert the Jews.

 He died at Toledo in 690 of natural causes.
 Julian's memorial is held March 8.

 He is commemorated by way of a portrait in the cathedral of Toledo.
 JT's Cocktail Bar and Club in Oxford is named in his honour.